 Do you love wearing tartans?
 If the answer is yes, then you are exactly where you need to be right now.
 Here you can find detailed information on the history of Scottish tartan and most iconic dress, the kilt, plus where to find out more about it.
-Tartan is a colorful woven wool cloth which consists of bold colors and criss-crossing horizontal and vertical stripes.
+Tartan is a colourful woven wool cloth which consists of bold colours and criss-crossing horizontal and vertical stripes.
 Historians say that Celts have woven plaid (tartan) cloth for thousands of years.
 In the Highlands tartan was spun, dyed and woven locally, and the cloth was used to make kilts and for everyday wear.
 It is iconic to Scotland and we doubt there is anyone who would not recognise the heritage fabric.
-There are various ways of wearing a tartan that includes; men’s kilt, jacket, trousers and threws.
+There are various ways of wearing a tartan that includes; men’s kilt, jacket, trousers and throws.

 Fun Facts about Tartan

 1. Wearing Tartan was a way to show regional pride in Scotland.